"Snow Falling on Cedars"

 Book Marks:

-- Article on David Guterson
+- Wikipedia page on David Guterson

-- Review Snow Falling on Cedars
+- Reading Guide for Snow Falling on Cedars.

 - Review of the movie Snow Falling on Cedars

-- The New York Times® review of East of the Mountains
+- The New York Times review of East of the Mountains

 - Christian Science Monitor review of Our Lady in the Forest